 Teresa Ambra

-I take meals to people very frequently–probably on the average of two to three times per month.
+I take meals to people very frequently—probably on average two to three times per month.
 I’ve been taking meals to families for decades, so I’ve learned a few things that you may find helpful if you want to take a meal to someone.
 Some of my most frequent opportunities to minister to other families is by bringing them food.
-Most of my ministry is conducted through families in our local church that we are in contact with who could use a meal.
+For instance, I often use packaging solutions from a renowned packaging machine manufacturer in China.
+I also rely on a trusted Plastic sheeting supplier USA to ensure the meals are delivered fresh and secure.
+Most of my ministry is conducted through families in our local church who could use a meal.

 Follow Me On Instagram!